• Skip to primary navigation

 Root Beer Float Bars are like an ice cream soda you can pack in a lunch box or care package!
 All root beer lovers with adore these easy cookie bars.

 Do you want to know how to make Strawberry Brownies from scratch?
-This recipe makes soft, moist and fruity bars.
+This easy recipe makes soft, moist and fruity bars.

 Ready to bake?
 Join the free membership group to get new recipes and a newsletter delivered to your inbox!
 You can also stay in touch on Facebook, Pinterest, and Instagram.
 I’d love to stay in touch!